Azure/ADLAwithR-GettingStarted/Tutorial/README.md

 # Contents

-In this tutorial folder you will find a set of exercises with usql and R scripts with description of the exercise.
-The advanced folder contains more detailed examples of some use cases.
+In this tutorial folder you will find a set of exercises to help you get started with using Azure Data Lake Analytics with R for Data Science work.
+Each Exercise folder contains usql and R scripts with description of the exercise.
+The advanced folder contains some more complex examples.

 ## [Exercise 1](../Tutorial/Exercise1/)
 ## [Exercise 2](../Tutorial/Exercise2/)